-Description The NWA Continuum of Care will contract with an individual to perform outreach to homeless individuals, connecting them with needed resources.
-When utilizing the CDBG funds, the outreach will focus on the individuals/families who are experiencing homelessness within the city limits of Bentonville.
-Outreach staff will connect with individuals through word of mouth, identification through area partners including Salvation Army &amp; the Bentonville Police Department.
-Staff will connect in person or via the phone (if a number was given), fill out an intake to determine income and homelessness status.
+Needs Addressed Public Services Funding CDBG: \$8,320 Description The NWA Continuum of Care will contract with Diva & Dudes to do community outreach for this grant.
+When utilizing these funds, the outreach will focus on the individuals/families who are experiencing homelessness within the city limits of Bentonville.
+Outreach staff will connect with individuals through word of mouth, identification through area partners including the Salvation Army & the Bentonville Police Department.
+Staff will connect in person or via the phone (if a number is given), fill out an intake to determine income (zero) and homelessness status.
 Outreach will also determine immediate needs and assist people in getting into some type of emergency shelter.
-Resources will be connected, and immediate need supplies will be handed out.
+Resources will be connected.
 Outreach will also complete the assessment to get individuals on the By-Name list and to connect them with coordinated entry for potential housing opportunities.
-Target Date 5/30/2025 Estimate the number and type of families that will benefit from the proposed activities In their subrecipient application, the NWA Continuum of Care estimates that 50 individuals will be assisted through homelessness outreach and resource connection.
-They estimate that out of that 50, all will be homeless, 10 will be elderly, 10 will be disabled and 2 will be living with HIV/AIDS.
-Location Description This program will include outreach efforts across the City of Bentonville, without a given address.
-For the purposes of the Environmental Review Record, the address will be listed as Bentonville's City Hall at 305 SW A Street, Bentonville AR 72712.
-Planned Activities The first activity is the contracting of a Housing Navigator who will perform homelessness outreach to individuals within Bentonville.
-This person will be responsible for connecting with individuals through word of mouth, in-person contact, or over the phone to gain information about their background and circumstances, provide immediate need resources and then connect them with long term resources such as housing assistance.
-The next activity is the procurement of outreach supplies that will be used by the Housing Navigator.
-5 Project Name 2025 Public Improvements Target Area Census Tract Block Group 2 205.04 Goals Supported Public Facilities and Improvements Needs Addressed Suitable Living Environment and Public Improvements
+Funding will also be paid for administrative expenses for Continuum of Care staff, which will be included in the 20% administrative cap calculation.
+Target Date 6/1/2026 Estimate the number and type of families that will benefit from the proposed activities 75 Homeless individuals Location Description The outreach project will take cross across the city of Bentonville, to try and perform outreach to the highest number of eligible individuals.